‘The philanthropy boom’ and the fast-changing role of professional advisors

 Across the world, philanthropy advising is growing as a profession and often works alongside professional advisors, who refer clients who want to explore their philanthropy more deeply, stepping into learning about forms of structured and informed giving.
 Community foundations –18 in New Zealand - specialise in helping people develop their philanthropy in an intentional way, and The Gift Trust and a range of independent advisors can also provide trusted philanthropy advice around forms of structured giving and developing purposeful giving practices.

 One UK study found that informed philanthropy conversations by professional advisors can double and even triple the number of clients who step into exploring more structured forms of giving.
-In a sector traditionally fixated on capital growth, financial advisors are considering more and more how their clients might want to think and explore more holistically 'wealth with purpose', which is good for their clients and good for the world.
+In a sector traditionally fixated on capital growth, financial advisors are considering more and more how their clients might want to think and explore more holistically 'wealth with purpose', which is good for their clients, good for business and good for the world.

 Thanks to everyone who joined us this week for an exploration of the incredibly fascinating topic of philanthropy, we look forward to the next webinar with CAANZ and our professional advisor networks.